ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The secure communication protocol is REQUIRED to establish the secure channel by using the proof-of-possession key bound to the access token.
 As a result, the proof-of-possession to bind the access token to the Client is performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.

-To join the group, the Client sends a CoAP POST request to the /ace-group/gid endpoint at the KDC, where gid is the group identifier of the group to join, formatted as specified in {{gid-post}}.
+To join the group, the Client sends a CoAP POST request to the /ace-group/GID endpoint at the KDC, where GID is the group identifier of the group to join, formatted as specified in {{gid-post}}.
 This group identifier is the same as the 'scope' value of the Authorization Request/Response, or it can be retrieved from it.
 Note that, in case of successful joining, the Client will receive the URI to retrieve individual or group keying material and to leave the group in the Location-Path option of the response.

 If the application requires backward security, the KDC MUST generate new group keying material and securely distribute it to all the current group members, upon a new node's joining the group.
 To this end, the KDC uses the message format of the Joining Response (see {{gid-post}}).
 Application profiles may define alternative ways of retrieving the keying material, such as sending separate requests to different resources at the KDC ({{gid-get}}, {{pubkey-get}}, {{policies-get}}).
 After distributing the new group keying material, the KDC MUST increment the version number of the keying material.